Var2299/Var2299/README.md

 ## About-me 👋
 I am dedicated to becoming proficient in full-stack web development, having developed dynamic, responsive web applications to tackle complex software challenges.
-Through hands-on projects and competitive programming, I've honed my problem-solving skills to explore new possibilities.
 Looking forward to using the MERN stack and advanced tools to deliver impactful solutions in tech.

-I have solved several problems on SPOJ to enhance my problem-solving skills and deepen my understanding of algorithms [SPOJ Profile](https://www.spoj.com/users/varun_01).

 ## Languages and tools